miladsade96/mysql_notes/notes/chapter-02/README.md

 ---

 ## ORDER BY:
+The `ORDER BY` clause in SQL is used to sort the results of a query based on one or more columns.
+It allows you to arrange the rows in `ascending` or `descending` order.

 #### Selecting all customers and sort them based on their `first name` in ascending order:
 ```mysql